ArixZajicek/booru-bg/README.md

 `"url": **No Default**` - Base URL, must be listed in the set or in defaults.

+`"auth": None` - HTTP Basic Auth credentials.
+Can either be `None` or `{"username": "your username here", "password": "your password or API token here"}`.
+While this script does not modify your account in any way, some sites may require an authenticated user to view some content.
+Additionally, some sites require you to enable API access and use an API token as your password instead of your regular one.
+Check in your account settings for more info.

 `"search": []` - Search tags - all posts must include these tags.

 `"exclude": []` - Exclude tags, all posts must not include these tags.
 Note, this does not override the `blacklist` parameter but rather works in conjunction with it if `ignoreBlacklist` is not `true`.